 Couple seeing the sights in Millennium Park while on vacation in Chicago, Illinois

 What To Do

 Learn about the artistic and cultural heritage of LGBTQ+ Americans at the Leslie-Lohman Museum of Gay and Lesbian Art in New York City or the ONE National Gay and Lesbian Archives in Los Angeles, California.
-Harvey Milk was the first openly gay politician elected to office in California, and his legacy lives on in San Francisco at his former house, now the Human Rights Campaign Action Center and Store.
+Harvey Milk was the first openly gay politician elected to office in California, and his legacy lives on in San Francisco at his former home.

 Stock up on LGBTQ+ literature at independent bookstores such as Women & Children First in Chicago or Giovanni’s Room in Philadelphia, Pennsylvania.
 On the other side of the state, the Andy Warhol Museum in Pittsburgh displays thousands of pieces of artwork from the gay icon, housed in the largest museum dedicated to a single artist.
 Have a drink at iconic bars such as Twin Peaks Tavern in San Francisco, drag queen hangout Kit Kat Lounge & Supper Club in Chicago, or Cubbyhole, a casual local pub in New York City.
 Finish an evening with a show at the Castro Theatre, an art deco institution in San Francisco known for hosting sing-alongs with a vintage pipe organ.
 If you're looking to dance all night, Seattle, Washington's Kremwerk is a queer-centric night club with a separate space for nightly performances by DJs, stand-up comedy or burlesque shows.